 Academics & Support

 The academic system at Copenhagen is different than what students find at Boston College.
 Students will take a total of 30 ECTS credits.
 Courses or modules are less structured than courses at Boston College.
-Students are expected to do much more independent reading.
-Student's grades will be based on a limited number of assignments.
+Students are expected to do much more independent reading and grades will be based on a limited number of assignments.
 It is likely that ones grade will be based on one final exam or paper.
 The fall semester extends into January for European students, since BC students must be back in Boston for the beginning of the spring semester they must make arrangements with their professors for alternative exams prior to leaving Copenhagen.
 More information about the unique study structure can be found here.

 Course information for Copenhagen is available here